viewpointe-3dcamera/viewpointe-3dcamera.github.io/index.md

 ![Image](week2update.png)

+**03/11**
+We realized there was a conflict in our I2C pins and UART pins, so we reassigned the pins for our brightness sensor.
+We also realized that our bluetooth module is broken, so we are working on obtaining another, and will attend office hours for help.
+We also worked on the Python interfacing with the Bluetooth, but haven't been able to test it since the module is broken.

 ## Using Github pages (reference)

 You can use the [editor on GitHub](https://github.com/kthanigaivelan/ece_153b_project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.